abraham-leal/ccloud-schema-exporter/README.md

 By default, this range is 100,000 to 101,000.
 (The default start and limit in Confluent Cloud) This range is tunable by setting `-lowerBound` and `-upperBound` together with enabling hard deletion sync with `-syncHardDeletes`.

+Keep in mind syncing hard deletes does have a performance penalty on the sync.
+Getting the latest snapshot of the state is an expensive operation.
+You can expect about a 5-second increase in sync time.